monzool/copilot-co2-trees/README.md

 This will:

+1. Build the Rust binary (`cargo build --release`)
-1. Copy the config fragment into `/etc/otelcol-contrib/` and update `OTELCOL_OPTIONS` to load it (requires sudo)
+2. Copy the config fragment into `/etc/otelcol-contrib/` and update `OTELCOL_OPTIONS` to load it (requires sudo)
-2. Create the traces directory at `/var/lib/otelcol-contrib/copilot-otel/`
+3. Create the traces directory at `/var/lib/otelcol-contrib/copilot-otel/`
-3. Restart the collector to pick up the new config
+4. Restart the collector to pick up the new config
-4. Symlink the CO₂ script and timer into user locations
+5. Copy the binary to `~/.local/bin/` and symlink the systemd units
-5. Enable and start the CO₂ timer
+6. Enable and start the CO₂ timer
-6. Optionally add the Starship `[custom.co2]` module to `~/.config/starship.toml`
+7. Optionally add the Starship `[custom.co2]` module to `~/.config/starship.toml`

 ### What gets installed